 If you continue with a case study, you will next be challenged to use the understanding and skills you’ve acquired to expand or re-design the supply chain you are working on.
 If the supply chain is supporting a growing business you need to extend the supply chain to support new stores and still keep operating costs as low as possible.
 If the supply chain supports a disaster response or humanitarian mission you need to create a supply chain to respond to the disaster and make it run efficiently so that the right aid supplies get to the right places when they are needed.

 A popular case study to start with is the Cincinnati Seasonings case study.
-When you load that supply chain model into your edit screen you will see the beginning supply chain drawn on a map; zoom in and click on products, facilities, vehicles or routes to see information about them.
+When you load that supply chain model into your edit screen you will see the beginning supply chain drawn on a map.
+It is composed of one factory, a distribution center (DC) and three stores; zoom in and click on products, facilities, vehicles or routes in the accordion menu on the right side of the Edit screen to see information about them.
 Then click the “Simulation” button, and a new tab will open in your web browser to run the simulation.
 Click “Play” to start the simulation.
 The simulation will cycle through some number of days and then a point of failure in the supply chain will be found – a facility will run out of a product, or a facility will accumulate too much product and run out of storage space to handle it as shown in the screenshot below.

 (screenshot from case study: Cincinnati Seasonings)